bracytrae/bracytrae/README.md

 ## About Me

 <td width="80%" valign="middle">
 I’m developing my software engineering skills through coursework, independent learning / google documents, and hands-on projects.
 I’m drawn to technology because it allows me to recognize patterns, solve meaningful problems through those patterns, and turn additive ideas into systems that improve the lives of others.

 As I continue growing as a software engineer, I hope to create authentic documented work, and build technology that creates significant impact in improving the world.

+My goal is also to maximize the technology I have at my dispoable and use it for good and gain as much exposure to different tools as I can throughout my career

 </td>

 ## Beyond Software Engineering